ovotech/cloud-key-rotator/examples/locations/github-secrets/README.md

     }]
 ```

-When rotating GCP keys, to override the default CircleCI env var name
+When rotating GCP keys, to override the default GitHub env var name
 (`GCLOUD_SERVICE_KEY`), you only need to override the `KeyEnvVar` value (as only
 a single value, the key, is needed for GCP)